Masood-J/Masood-J/README.md

-# This is Masood

-I'm Mainly Learning Web Development
----

 ### 🧑‍💻 About Me
 - Doing Front End Developemnt with **Next.js, TailwindCSS, and modern JavaScript**
 - Love learning Linux/Android as a hobby.